iamanonymous419/marketverse-gitops/iac/README.md

 - A scalable Kubernetes cluster on AWS EKS
 - GitOps-based deployment with ArgoCD
 - Comprehensive monitoring with Prometheus and Grafana
+- Metrics Server for resource monitoring and HPA support
+- LoadBalancer exposure for monitoring and management tools

 This infrastructure follows DevOps best practices and provides a solid foundation for deploying, managing, and monitoring your applications at scale.
 The modular approach allows for easy maintenance and future extensions.